cylc/cylc-uiserver/README.md

    > **Note:**
    >
    > If you want to run with a development copy of Cylc Flow you must install
-   > it first else `pip` will dowload the latest version from PyPi.
+   > it first else `pip` will download the latest version from PyPi.

 4) For UI development set the following configuration to use your UI build (rather than the default bundled UI build):